intel/iot-js-api/api/eventobserver.md

 Listeners are added to events as before, only that `on()` now returns an `EventObserver` self-reference instead of `EventEmitter` self reference.

-Also, `on()` will accept an optional filter, either a dictionary where all properties must match a property in event data, or a filter function that receives event data and returns `true` or `false`.
+Also, `on()` will accept an optional filter, which is either a dictionary where all properties must match a property in the event data, or a filter function that receives the event data and returns `true` or `false`.

 When a filter is a function, it receives the same arguments as listeners.

-When a filter is a dictionary, the listener receives only one argument that is an object, and each property found in the filter is a value-match a property with the same name in the argument object.
+When a filter is a dictionary, the listener receives only one argument that is an object, and each property found in the filter is a value-match of a property with the same name in the argument object.

 When a new filter is appended to the watch, it is applied after the previous filters, so it restricts more and more the invocation of the event listener ('AND' semantics).